CodeCoachJS/node_express_starter/README.md

 ---

-Do a search for any use of the evil `any` type and all `TODO`s which are located in the controller files.
-Developers will often 'cheat' by using the `any` type to avoid defining types.
-I mean, what's the point of using TS if you're going to avoid types in the first place.
+1. Search for any usage of the any type and address them.
+Developers often resort to using the any type as a shortcut to avoid explicitly defining types.
+However, in a TypeScript project, it is important to replace any with specific types for better type safety and code clarity.

-Next, look up TypeScript generics.
-What are they?
-Why might they be useful in this project or any TS application?.
+2. Look up TypeScript generics.
+Understand what they are and how they can be useful in this project or any TypeScript application.
+Generics provide a way to create reusable and flexible code components by enabling types to be parameterized.

-Lastly, what the `tsconfig.json` file doing?
+3. Explore the purpose of the tsconfig.json file.
+The tsconfig.json file is a TypeScript configuration file that specifies various